Biotechnologist

 Biotechnologist Specializations & Degree Types

 To work as a biotechnologist, professionals must have a base level of education in this field.
-At a minimum, it is necessary to earn a bachelor’s of science in biotechnology, although many employers prefer an advanced degree such as a master’s or doctorate.
-Most students complete a degree in biotechnology, although it is possible to enter this career by completing a degree in a similar field such as microbiology, chemistry, or biology.
+At a minimum, earning a bachelor’s of science in biotechnology is necessary, although many employers prefer an advanced degree such as a master’s or doctorate.
+Most students complete a degree in biotechnology, although it is possible to enter this career by completing a degree in a similar field, such as microbiology, chemistry, or biology.

-There are many specializations aspiring biotechnologists can choose from when completing their education.
-Some specializations are on the administrative side of this field, such as biotechnology management, quality assurance, and compliance.
-Other specializations are on the research and development side, such as pharmaceuticals, food, agriculture, medicine, and industrial.
+When completing their education, aspiring biotechnologists can choose from many specializations.
+Some specialize in the administrative side of this field, such as biotechnology management, quality assurance, and compliance.
+Others specialize in the research and development side, such as pharmaceuticals, food, agriculture, medicine, and industry.

 Admissions Requirements for Biotechnologist Programs

 The admission requirements for biotechnologist programs vary based on the level of degree completed.
-Bachelor’s degrees often only require that applicants have completed high school or a GED and have taken a standardized exam such as the ACT or SAT.
+Bachelor’s degrees often only require applicants to complete high school or a GED and take a standardized exam such as the ACT or SAT.

 Master’s degree programs in biotechnology will have more demanding admission requirements, including already having completed a bachelor’s in this or a related field, work experience, GRE scores, letters of recommendation, a statement of purpose, and a current resume.